Jeong Jin-hui

-Jeong Jin-hui (born 24 March 1999) is a South Korean handball player who plays as a goal keeper for Korea National Sport University and for South Korea internationally.
+Jeong Jin-hui (born 24 March 1999) is a South Korean handball player who plays as a goalkeeper for the club Seoul City Hall and for South Korea internationally.
 She made her Olympic debut representing South Korea at the 2020 Summer Olympics.

 Career

 She participated at the 2017 World Women's Handball Championship where South Korea finished at 13th place.
 She was part of the national team which claimed bronze medal during the 2018 Women's Youth World Handball Championship where South Korea defeated Sweden 34-27 in the third-place match.

-She was included in the South Korean squad in the women's handball competition for the 2020 Summer Olympics.
+She was included in the South Korean squad in the women's handball competition for the 2020 Summer Olympics and the 2024 Summer Olympics, as well as the 2022 Asian Games where the team won a silver medal.

+In 2025 she represented Korea at the 2025 World Women's Handball Championship.